 - Speak softly and remain calm; do not startle the bear into a defensive posture

 - Pick up your children to prevent them from panicking or running away

 Weighing in at close to 150 pounds, mountain lions are the feline kings of the Pacific Northwest.
 They are also one of the most elusive of animals.
 Creeping along the forest floor or leaping from treetop to treetop, if you have a chance encounter with a mountain lion it will likely be too late.
 Mountain lions, also known as pumas or cougars, are true natural born killers.

 Luckily, mountain lion attacks are rare in Washington State.
 Since 1924, only 20 attacks have been reported to authorities and such attacks are often due to misidentification on the giant cat’s behalf.
 The most recent attack, upon a North Bend bicyclist, likely occurred because the mountain lion mistook the hapless biker for a sprinting deer.
 If you do, per chance, bump into a mountain lion on a hiking trail or while camping you should avoid running, make yourself appear bigger, and never turn your back on the animal.
 And if the mountain lion attacks, fight like hell.
-Your goal to survive is to convince the animal that you are not prey, but something far more dangerous.
+Your goal to survive is to convince the mountain lion that you are not prey, but a far more dangerous animal.

 Washington is home to over a dozen snake species, yet only one is actually poisonous: the Western rattlesnake.
 Growing as large as 4 feet long, the Western rattlesnake is a common sight in arid region of Eastern Washington.
 Rattlesnakes of virtually every variety are easy to identify by their diamond-shaped heads and the eponymous rattles at the tip of their tails.